LCAD

 At the completion of the fourth semester or when a transfer student has completed the first two years of studio classes, students are prompted to submit to the Advancement Review, which is a held twice a year at the end of each semester.
 A panel of chosen faculty review submissions and the student is given the results showing scores of: Excellent, Above Average, Average, or Below Average in: Drawing, Figure Drawing, Anatomy, Beginning Painting, Perspective and Color Theory.
 If a student falls below average, they are asked to remediate and re-submit the category for approval.
 Failure to pass the AR will result in the student being withheld from entering senior status.

-This course covers figure drawing from the draped and undraped model, emphasizing accurate representation of surface anatomy, proportion, gesture, weight, balance, structure, and light-logic in a variety of drawing media.
-It also includes drawing from the head with an introduction to the general rules of proportion as they relate to portraiture and to the investigation of individual features: eyes, nose, mouth, ears, hair and skeletal structure as they relate to the entire human head.
+This course covers figure drawing from the draped and undraped model, emphasizing accurate representation of anatomy, proportion, gesture, weight, balance, structure, and light-logic in a variety of drawing media.
+An introduction to portrait drawing with attention given to individual features: eyes, nose, mouth, ears, hair and skeletal structure as they relate to the entire human head.

-This course provides an introduction to painting the draped and undraped life model with emphasis on direct observation and accurate representation.
-Students learn to convincingly depict the life model through the study of light sources, color palettes and compositional devices using various painting techniques.
+This course is an introduction to painting the draped and undraped life model with an emphasis on value control, shape design, temperature shifts, and paint application.
+Students learn methods to convincingly depict the life model through the study of light sources and color palettes using direct and indirect painting methods.
 The course also includes an introduction to portrait painting with an emphasis on accurate representation of the head and upper torso.

-This painting course emphasizes accurate representation, composition, light logic, advanced color mixing, and further study of material and techiques of painting by studying "master painters."
+This painting course emphasizes accurate representation, composition, light logic, advanced color mixing, and further study of materials and techniques.
 Students paint primarily from observation, but also in combination with photographic sources.
 Subject matter includes still life and landscape.
 Historical and contemporary approaches and concepts are explored.

-This course is a continuation of painting the life model, emphasizing observation and accurate representation.
+This course is a continuation of painting the life model, emphasizing observation and accurate representation with an emphasis on color and figure ground relationships.
 Students convincingly depict the life model through the study of light sources, color palettes, and compositional devices using various painting techniques.
-Projects include a draped figure and extended poses with the figure in an environment.
+Students learn to make visual and artistic decisions in the context of historical and contemporary painting methods.

-This course includes drawing and painting from the model with emphasis on accurate representation of the head and upper torso.
-Students examine surface anatomy, light sources, color relationships, and compositional devices.
-Historical and contemporary approaches to portraiture are studied.
+This course includes drawing and painting from the model and reference, with emphasis on accurate representation of the head and upper torso.
+Students examine structure and surface anatomy, light sources, color relationships, and compositional devices.
+Historical and contemporary approaches to portraiture are referenced from a technical and functional standpoint within the context in which the artwork was produced.
+An attempt to pursue the “essence of likeness” of an individual will drive the course content.
+Direct and Indirect painting will be covered.

-The primary objective of this course is to guide students in producing and assembling a body of work that is cohesive in methodology and concept and exemplifies the students' direction or focus in fine arts.
+The primary objective of this course is to guide students in producing and assembling a body of work that is cohesive in methodology and concept and exemplifies the students' direction or focus in their studio practice.
 Under faculty supervision, the student first develops a proposal that defines the parameters of the project, such as the number of pieces, conceptual concerns, stylistic direction, and technical scope.
 Students are then guided in preparing a body of work based upon personal choice, strengths, and interests.
 Individual and group critiques are scheduled with faculty and guest artists throughout the semester.
-Most Fine Arts seniors have an opportunity to work independently in the Fine Arts Senior Studio.
+Fine Arts seniors have an opportunity to work independently in a private studio.

 This course introduces 2-D design principles in constructing pictorial imagery.
 The relationship between the principles of design and formal elements of art are addressed, and how these components apply to composition and illustrative applications.
 Appropriate and effective fusions of form and function and illustrative styles and strategies are also explored.